jcostac/modelos_optimizacion/ppa_deficit_minimizer/README.md

 ### System Parameters

-The following system parameters are currently hardcoded within the `main_baseload` function.
+The following system parameters are defined in `config.py`.
 You can modify them there to suit different simulation scenarios.

 **Battery Storage (BESS) :**
 *   **Total Capacity:** 40 MWh